Top 8 Largest Eagles Worldwide

-Being raised in America, eagles have always represented freedom and justice in my mind.
-But until recently, I hardly knew of the other species out there beyond the bald eagle - many of which are larger and are used by other countries as national birds!
+Being raised in America, eagles have always represented freedom and justice to my country.
+But until recently, I hardly knew of other species beyond the bald eagle—many of which are larger and used by other countries as national birds!

 Eagles are incredible creatures with unique characteristics; for example, females are almost always larger than males.
 Join me today as we countdown the some of nature's most amazing predators by size!

 8. Crowned Eagle